The drops from swollen clouds conspire to form

 a flashing horror: skull, and crooked teeth –

 and long to feed upon the bones beneath.

 I find the grave – its stone is loose and bent,

 and see a shifting in the sediment. ∎

-Words by Alexander Haveron-Jones.
+Words by Xander Haveron-Jones.
 Artwork by Sophie Kuang.